cloudflare/cloudflare-docs/products/workers/src/content/platform/environments.md

 ## Environment variables

 In the Workers platform, environment variables, secrets, and KV namespaces are known as bindings.
 Regardless of type, bindings are always available as global variables within your Worker script.

-Here is how they are declared:
+### Adding environment variables via wrangler

 * Environment variables are defined via the `[vars]` config in your `wranger.toml` file and are always plaintext values.